 Using the SMS Service?

-Note that unlike the SMS Connector which replicates the SMS messages in Teams and Channels, the Unified Connector App replicates the SMS messages in Teams chat.
+Note: Unlike the SMS Connector which replicates the SMS messages in Teams and Channels, the Unified Connector App replicates the SMS messages in Teams chat.

 The SMS/MMS messages are presented just like a regular chat.
 The chat name follows the format source(destination).